A1 REAL ESTATE

 8. Taxes payable in France

-• Moving expenses, which are ancillary costs not to be neglected when completing your real estate purchase budget.
-There are networking platforms to plan your move with professionals serenely: fretbay.com (international), demenageur.com (France), utily.fr (France)
+• These are ancillary costs and are not to be neglected when setting up your real estate purchase budget.
+Fortunately, there are networking platforms to plan your move with professionals easily: fretbay.com (international), demenageur.com (France), and utily.fr (France).

-• Local taxes (the housing tax (established according to the tenant's income and dependants.
-From 2023, no more households will pay housing tax on their principal residence ( only the responsibility of the owner))
+• The housing tax (established according to the tenant's income and dependents).
+From 2023 onwards, households will no longer have to pay housing tax on their principal residence.

 9. Open a bank account and convert your currency